arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.conveyor-sorting-app-note/content.md

   PLCIn.in_cloudStopButton = cloudStopButton;
 }
 ```
-To explain the code, we will divide it into four sections: Global Declarations and Initialization, setup Function, loop Function, and initProperties and Callbacks.
+To explain the code, we will divide it into four sections:
+- Global Declarations and Initialization
+- Setup Function
+- Loop Function
+- initProperties and Callbacks.

-### **First Section: Global Declarations and Initialization**
+### First Section: Global Declarations and Initialization

 ```arduino
 #include <ArduinoIoTCloud.h> // Library for Arduino IoT Cloud functionalities